sebdah/dynamodb-config-store/README.md

         'key4': 'value4'
     }

-#### Get specific Values from an Option
+#### Get specific Keys from an Option

-If you don't need all Values in the response, you can select which Values you want to retrieve by adding the `values` parameter:
+If you don't need all Keys in the response, you can select which Keys you want to retrieve by adding the `keys` parameter:

-    store.get('option', values=['value1', 'value4'])
+    store.get('option', keys=['key1', 'key4'])

 Returns: